alanmitchell/bmon/docs/source/system-administrator-introduction.rst

 of BMON can be used for this purpose.
-There are some periodic scripts that are already available in BMON (such as to acquire data from Ecobee thermostats), and it is possible for a developer to create new scripts that will be periodically run by BMON.
+There are some periodic scripts that are already available in BMON (such as to acquire data from Ecobee thermostats), and it is possible for a developer to create new scripts that will be periodically run by BMON, this document explains the basics of Periodic Scripts while a later document details writing custom scripts.

 :ref:`Archiving Data <archiving-and-analyzing-data-from-the-system>`
 --------------------------------------------------------------------